-- In Tin Man, Azkadellia produces the flying monkeys from tattoos on her chest.
+- In Tin Man, Azkadelia produces the flying monkeys from tattoos on her chest.

-- In The X-Files episode "Never Again", Ed Jerse gets a tattoo of a woman that begins talking to him, insulting him and forcing him to do things.
-Subverted: It's actually a hallucination caused by ergot in the red ink.
+- The X-Files: In the episode "Never Again", Ed Jerse gets a tattoo of a woman that begins talking to him, insulting him, and forcing him to do things.
+Subverted: it's actually a hallucination caused by ergot in the red ink.

 - Ravenloft has one nomadic tribe whose shamans can bind a non-evil spirit into living tattoo on anyone they like as a sort of familiar capable of walking around in ghostly form.
 In "Carnival" one of carnies binds in tattoos Night Terrors — embodiment of phobias, so that instead of scaring people out of their pants little creeps are forced to grant their hosts resistance to the same sort of fear.